Syllabus

 What is this course?

 We will not give comprehensive treatment of each of these areas; instead, we will present the main results that are most relevant to the analysis and design of machine learning models.
-Alongside the theory, we will also motivate each topic with numerous applications and examples relevant to machine learning so they are more familiar when encountered in future study.
+Alongside the theory, we will ground the course around two central ideas in the field of machine learning: least squares regression and gradient descent.
+These two ideas will motivate most of the material in the course, so students will have a motivated and structured progression of concepts to “hang their hats on.”

 Topics will include (but are not limited to): span, linear independence, bases, orthogonality, singular value decomposition, eigenvalues and eigenvectors (linear algebra), vector calculus, continuous optimization, convex optimization (calculus and optimization), review of basic probability, exponential families, and multivariate Gaussians (probability and statistics).
-Machine learning applications will include initial exposures to: principal component analysis, facial recognition, and gradient descent.
+Alongside least squares regression and gradient descent, additional machine learning applications will include initial exposures to: principal component analysis, facial recognition, low-rank approximations, and kernels.

 Structure of the course